RestCheatSheet/api-cheat-sheet/README.md

         * [Collection+JSON](http://amundsen.com/media-types/collection/)

 1. Use [OAuth2](http://oauth.net/2/) to secure your API.
-    * Use HTTPS / TLS to access your API.
     * Use a Bearer token for authentication.
+    * Require HTTPS / TLS / SSL to access your APIs.
+OAuth2 Bearer tokens demand it.
+Unencrypted communication over HTTP allows for simple eavesdroppping and impersonation.

 1. Use Content-Type negotiation to describe incoming request payloads.